joeappleton18/arleno/README.md

 - [ ]  As a user, I want to be able to embed images into my answers
 - [ ]  As a user, I should be updated when someone answers a question that I am following
 - [ ]  As a user, I should be able to follow and un-follow a question
+- [ ]  As a user, I should be notified when a user posts something new

 ### Amazing to Have